customerio/customerio-ios/README.md

         _ application: UIApplication,
         didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]? = nil
     ) -> Bool {
-        CustomerIO.initialize(siteId: "YOUR SITE ID", apiKey: "YOUR API KEY")
+        CustomerIO.initialize(siteId: "YOUR SITE ID", apiKey: "YOUR API KEY", region: Region.EU) { config in

-        // You can optionally provide a Region to set the Region for your Workspace:
+          // optionally, configure the SDK for your app's needs }
-        CustomerIO.initialize(siteId: "YOUR SITE ID", apiKey: "YOUR API KEY", region: Region.EU)

         return true
     }